 Tactic (ordinance): Conduct an audit of the zoning ordinances to determine code rewrites that would support local restaurants.

 Tactic (program): Organize family events and festivals that would draw families and children.

+Fund the traffic calming plan so that adolescents and young adults can have the independence of going to businesses and coffee shops without relying on their parents’ driving them.

 Strategy D-2: Encourage citizen participation in the governance of the Town of Irvington by having a more spacious and appropriate facility for community meetings.